ggicci/io4node/README.md

 1. build a docker image tagged `dev-venus:latest` for you
 2. run a container named `dev-venus` in detached mode

-We recommend developing in the container environment.
-For more details, please read [docs/contribution.md](docs/contribution.md "Contribution Guide").
+Please read [docs/contribution.md](docs/contribution.md "Contribution Guide") for more details.